 Summit Public Schools has defined material differences as a 40% variance between budgeted and actual expenditures.
-There were no material differences between budgeted and estimated actual expenditures for Goal 1.
+There were no material differences between budgeted and estimated actual expenditures for Goal 1 members of society."
+The vast majority of our class of 2022 graduates have gone on to enroll in 4-year college, and students in all grade levels made significant academic and personal growth.